-This brief tutorial shows students and new users how to move or restore the Windows 11 taskbar to the left of the screen, similar to previous versions of Windows.
+This article describes how to move the Windows 11 taskbar to the left side of the screen.

-Moving the Taskbar to the left in Windows 11 can help users who are used to the previous versions of Windows to adapt to the new operating system.
-It can also make more efficient use of screen space, especially for users with widescreen monitors.
+Relocating the Taskbar to the left in Windows 11 can help users familiar with earlier Windows versions adjust to the new operating system.
+This change can also enhance the efficient use of screen space, especially for those with widescreen monitors.

-When the Settings pane opens, click “Personalization” in the sidebar, then select the “Taskbar” tile on the right to expand it.
+When the Settings app opens, click the Personalization button on the left.
+Then, select the Taskbar tile on the right to expand it.

 After that, the Taskbar should immediately be aligned to the left, similar to previous versions of Windows.